maxsitt/insect-detect-docs/docs/index.md

               accuracy if real-world data is integrated to train new models</figcaption>
 </figure>

-The use of an artificial flower platform provides a homogenous, constant background, which standardizes the visual attraction for insects and leads to higher detection and tracking accuracy with less data requirement for model training.
+The use of an artificial flower platform provides a homogeneous, constant background, which standardizes the visual attraction for insects and leads to higher detection and tracking accuracy with less data requirement for model training.
 Because of the flat design, the posture of insects landing on the